UK watchdog sets Wednesday deadline for agreement on business insurance claims

-LONDON, Sept 29 (Reuters) - Britain's Financial Conduct Authority said on Tuesday it has filed an appeal in a test case as a precaution against insurers not agreeing by Wednesday to pay out on business interruption claims made during the pandemic.
+LONDON, Sept 29 (Reuters) - Britain's Financial Conduct Authority said on Tuesday it has filed for an expedited appeal in its business interruption test case as a precaution against insurers not agreeing by Wednesday to pay out on claims made during the pandemic.

+Hundreds of thousands of mainly small British businesses are waiting to hear if their insurer will pay out imminently, or keep them waiting while they appeal.

+London's High Court ruled that some of the world's biggest insurers were wrong to reject thousands of claims from small firms battered by the COVID-19 pandemic.

-The FCA said it continues to "work closely and at speed" with the eight insurers and two intervenors that participated in the test case to reach an agreement in principle on a range of issues to avoid an appeal.
+The FCA said it continues to "work closely and at speed" with the eight insurers and two intervenors that participated in the test case to reach an agreement in principle on a range of issues to avoid a "leapfrog" appeal to the Supreme Court.

 An agreement is needed by close of business on Wednesday, and seven insurer parties have made similar precautionary appeals, the FCA said.